Complex and tunable heating in conformal field theories with structured drives via classical ergodicity breaking: Introduction

 We recast this recursive map as a 2D non-linear dynamical system $\mathcal{K}$, which generally exhibits chaotic dynamics with a positive Lyapunov exponent.
 However, crucially, the system features a set of invariant regions which map to themselves using $\mathcal{K}$, directly constraining the possible values of the Lyapunov exponent, hence breaking the ergodicity of $\mathcal{K}$.
 As shown in Fig.~\ref{Fig:TMtracemap}, there are three invariant regions: \begin{itemize} \item Region I is compact with vanishing $\lambda_{L}$, and hence the corresponding CFT model is non-heating. \item Region II is non-compact, where the Lyapunov exponent is positive, resulting in heating dynamics. \item Region III is also non-compact, and Lyapunov exponents are generally positive.
 Yet, there exists an entire family of fine-structures with vanishing $\lambda_{L}$, which are obtained by identifying the preimages of the fixed point of $\mathcal{K}$. \end{itemize}

 For specific Hamiltonian parameters or driving protocols, not all regions are accessible.
 We first propose concrete unitary CFT models that access Region II and III.
-Crucially, we demonstrate that heating is strictly prohibited when the driving precisely maps onto these fine-structure in Region III.
-Upon slightly increasing the deviation from these fine-structure, the heating rate becomes finite but controllably small.
+Crucially, we demonstrate that heating is strictly prohibited when the driving precisely maps onto these fine structures in Region III.
+Upon slightly increasing the deviation from these fine structures, the heating rate becomes finite but controllably small.
 It results in the long-lived prethermal phase similar to driven systems in the high-frequency regime, albeit here the stability originates from the preimages of a fixed point of the underlying dynamical system $\mathcal{K}$.

 We further investigate the heating rates in systems driven by the $\eta-$RMD protocol, characterized by $\eta-$multipolar temporal correlations~\cite{ZhaoRandom2021}.
 It is obtained by truncating and randomizing a TM sequence.
 For $\eta=0$, the system is randomly driven by two M\"obius matrices, while the limit $\eta\to\infty$ is the TM sequence.
 In short-range interacting systems and for a large driving frequency $\omega$, RMD systems exhibit a characteristic ``doubly tunable'' prethermal lifetime scaling, $\omega^{2\eta+1}$~\cite{ZhaoRandom2021,Mori2021,liu2025prethermalization}.
 The scaling exponent may change in long-range interacting systems~\cite{Moon2024}.
 However, in CFT systems we observe a ``triply tunable'' parametric dependence, $K^{-2(\eta-\xi)}$, which depends on the deviation $K$ away from the preimages, the multipolar order $\eta$, and the order $\xi$ of the preimages.
 It is worth highlighting that the extra tunability in $\xi$ stems from the analytically tractable preimages of $\mathcal{K}$, which are generally absent in generic non-integrable systems.